(225 ILCS 65/70-5)

 suspension without hearing.

 All substance-related violations shall mandate an automatic substance abuse assessment.
-Failure to submit to an assessment by a licensed physician who is certified as an addictionist or an advanced practice nurse with specialty certification in addictions may be grounds for an automatic suspension, as defined by rule.
+Failure to submit to an assessment by a licensed physician who is certified as an addictionist or an advanced practice registered nurse with specialty certification in addictions may be grounds for an automatic suspension, as defined by rule.

 a substance abuse evaluation or treatment by individuals or programs